Loring Air Force Base: Current status

 Phish again staged a weekendlong concert, this time called Lemonwheel, on 15 and 16 August 1998.
 60,000 people attended creating a community of fans that, again, made Limestone one of the largest cities in Maine over the weekend.

 Phish played a third weekendlong concert at the base called the IT Festival, on 2 and 3 August 2003.
-60,000 people attended and again, Phish was the only band at the event, performing seven sets of music over two nights, including a late night ambient set on top of the air traffic control tower at 2:30 AM after the first night's concert.
+60,000 people attended and again, Phish was the only band at the event, performing seven sets over two nights, including a late night ambient set atop of the air traffic control tower at 2:30 AM after the first night's concert.

+On 31 July 2024, Loring Air Force Base commemorated the 30th anniversary of the base's closure, featuring the arrival of a B-52 Stratofortress and various activities for attendees.
+The event was held to recognize the historical significance of the 42nd Bomber Wing and the base's role during the Cold War.

 The Loring Development Authority created the Loring Commerce Centre on 9472 acre of the site.
 It was marketed as an "excellent solution for your business real estate needs at a very reasonable cost."
 Bigelow Aerospace maintains a call center at Loring.
 In addition to the Sitel site (no longer present), other call centers exist on the former base, as well as food processing, forestry operations, light manufacturing, and aviation services.
 The military has made a return to Loring over the years through the Defense Finance and Accounting Service Limestone office, a major component of the Defense Finance and Accounting Service.
 The 2005 Base Realignment and Closure Commission consolidated DFAS' 26 offices into 5, with Loring being one of the consolidation points.
 This facility is located in the old base hospital.

 Cleanup continued at the base, including the removal of hazardous materials, which prevented further waste from entering the nearby Greenlaw Brook, as it received drainage from the flightline and nose dock areas.